luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Our goal is to make engineering efficiency higher with DepthAI.
 As a part of this effort, we created an all-in-one script that allows you to check DepthAI features using command line arguments - no coding required!

-To download the demo script, you can either use :code:`git` or directly downloading a zip file
+To download the demo script, you can either use :code:`git` or directly download a zip file

 From zip file
 *************

-First, download a repository package from `here <https://github.com/luxonis/depthai/archive/refs/heads/main.zip>`__ and then unpack the archive to the directory of preference.
-Next, go to the unpacked directory and open a terminal session in this directory
+First, download a repository package from `here <https://github.com/luxonis/depthai/archive/refs/heads/main.zip>`__ and then unpack the archive to a directory of preference.
+Next open a terminal session in this directory.

 From git
 ********